A career with QPAC can offer you much more than just a job

 QPAC is governed by a Board of Trust members appointed by the Queensland Government.
 In collaboration with the Trust members, QPAC is managed by an Executive Group that is responsible for the operations and the achievement of the Centre's strategic priorities.
 QPAC is a Statutory Body of the Queensland Government with its responsibilities set out in the Queensland Performing Arts Trust Act 1977.

-Peter Coaldrake is a dual Fulbright Scholar; as a Postdoctoral Fellow in the field of politics/public policy (1980 – 1981), and as a Senior Scholar in the field of higher education policy and management (2001 – 2002).
-Professor Coaldrake is the author or editor of a number of books and monographs including, as co-author (with Dr Lawrence Stedman), of On the Brink: Australia’s Universities Confronting Their Future (UQP, 1998), Academic Work in the Twenty-First Century (DETYA, 1999), and Raising the Stakes: Gambling with the Future of Universities (UQP, 2013; second edition 2016).
+Professor Coaldrake is a dual Fulbright Scholar; as a Postdoctoral Fellow in the field of politics/public policy (1980 – 1981), and as a Senior Scholar in the field of higher education policy and management (2001 – 2002).
+Professor Coaldrake is the author or editor of a number of books and monographs including most recently as co-author (with Dr Lawrence Stedman), of Raising the Stakes: Gambling with the Future of Universities (UQP, 2013; second edition 2016).
 He is also the author of Working the System: Government in Queensland (UQP, 1989).

-Peter Coaldrake is the National Chair of the Fulbright Scholarship Selection Committee and of the Editorial Board of the Journal of Higher Education Policy and Management.
-Peter was Chair of the Queensland Heritage Council from 2011-2016.
-He also served as Chair of the peak body representing Australian universities, Universities Australia (UA), between 2009-2011, and in 2014 he re-joined that Board.
+Professor Coaldrake is the National Chair of the Fulbright Scholarship Selection Committee and of the Editorial Board of the Journal of Higher Education Policy and Management.
+He was Chair of the Queensland Heritage Council from 2011-2016 and also served as Chair of the peak body representing Australian universities, Universities Australia (UA), between 2009-2011, and in 2014 he re-joined that Board.
 Professor Coaldrake was Chair of the Australian Technology Network (ATN), between 2012-2013, and in December 2015 completed a four-year term as Chair of the governing board of the OECD higher education group (IMHE).
 Earlier in his career he spent four years as Chair of Queensland’s Public Sector Management Commission.

 Professor Coaldrake was named as a recipient of a 2017 Queensland Great Award by the Premier of Queensland on 6 June, and he was the awarded the 2016 Asia Pacific Leadership Award by the Council for Advancement of Support of Education (CASE) in April.